shashank-ssriva/Linux-Server-HTML-Health-Report-Using-Shell-Script/README.md

 ## Additional notes
 This script also explains (*I mean, along-with having the script to perform the intended tasks, this script also serves to demonstrate how tags can be used*) how HTML tags can be used inside a shell script.
 You can modify it to suit your needs.
+You must run this script as root so as to see full disk-usage details.
+Normal user can't see other home-directories & hence ``du -sh`` won't return accurate details if run as non-root.